 The two other projects this week are to:

 - Order Your Holiday Cards: It’s time to order your Holiday Cards.
 You’ll want to order them this week or next so that you have enough time to address and mail your cards.
-I don’t know about you, but I’m always late on this task.
+I don’t know about you, but I’m always late for this task.
 My husband and I have automated this task over time.
 We now have our list of addresses saved as an Avery label template.
 We simply update our Avery label list, print them out, and stick the labels on the envelopes.
 All that’s left to do is add a stamp and our family address label, and they’re ready to mail.
 Printing out the labels saves us so much time over handwriting the addresses!

 - Finalize Your Travel Plans: If you are flying, you should also try to finalize your travel plans.
 You’ll save a lot of money on airfare if you remember to book at least two weeks in advance.
 This week is also a good time to make hotel reservations if needed.